-Waardenburg syndrome is a group of conditions passed down through families that involve deafness and pale skin, hair, and eye color.
+Waardenburg syndrome is a group of conditions passed down through families.
+The syndrome involves deafness and pale skin, hair, and eye color.

-Waardenburg syndrome is usually inherited as an autosomal dominant trait, meaning only one parent has to pass on the faulty gene for a child to be affected.
+Waardenburg syndrome is most often inherited as an autosomal dominant trait.
+This means only one parent has to pass on the faulty gene for a child to be affected.

 There are 4 main types of Waardenburg syndrome.
 The most common are type I and type II.

-Type III (Klein-Waardenburg syndrome) and type IV (Waardenburg-Shah syndrome) are more rare.
+Type III (Klein-Waardenburg syndrome) and type IV (Waardenburg-Shah syndrome) are rarer.